Chinook Wind Mitigation Project

 The Chinook Wind Mitigation Project is located on 5.912 acres at river mile 6.7 on the north bank of the Duwamish River in the City of Tukwila.
-Construction begins in 2021 and the completed project will create more than 4 acres of new estuarine wetland, aquatic, and riparian habitat area.
-The design includes off-channel aquatic and intertidal mud flat habitat, as well as low and high marsh, and riparian habitat.
+Construction began in 2021 and the completed project created more than 4 acres of new estuarine wetland, aquatic, and riparian habitat area.
+The project includes off-channel aquatic and intertidal mud flat habitat, as well as low and high marsh, and riparian habitat.
 Chinook Wind is downstream from the City of Tukwila’s Duwamish Gardens Shoreline Restoration project and together the sites provide critical, rare, off-channel and shallow-water edge habitat for Chinook and other salmon.

 The Chinook Wind Mitigation Project will provide immensely important habitat in the Green Duwamish system: transition zone rearing and refuge habitat for endangered Chinook salmon, which in turn are a primary food source for endangered orca whales.
 The Chinook Wind Mitigation Project is important for species recovery and watershed function because there are no remaining naturally occurring estuarine wetlands of this size in the Duwamish River system, due to many decades of urbanization and intensive industrial uses in the Duwamish River valley.

 The Chinook Wind Mitigation Project will compensate for unavoidable permitted impacts to wetlands and aquatic resources in Water Resource Inventory Area (WRIA) 9.

 Aerial imagery of vicinity prior to King County demolition work: